Klortho/ZBlocks/README.md

 # Development

 To work on this, make sure you clone with `--recursive`, because it uses the Snap! repo as a submodule.
-Then, start the server:
+Then:

 ```
 git clone --recursive git@github.com:Klortho/znap.git
+cd znap
+npm install
 ./run-server.sh
 ```